Raneemoqaily7/Movies_Library/README.md

 What observations or questions do you have about what you’ve learned so far?
-1. How to install all pachage that needs to start building the server .
+1. How to install all packages that needs to start building the server .
 2. Get the idea abour wrrc and how the server deal with the reqests .
+3. after this task i had a full imagination web request response cycle and i can make queries to get and insert in the data base

 How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?

 2 hours ,because i faced some problem with the installiation